AiFi Unveils Autonomous Store Platform to Automate the World's Stores

-Integrated Computer Vision, Edge Computing and Sensor Fusion Technology allow retailers and brands to run smarter, more efficient stores of all sizes

-MOBILE WORLD CONGRESS, LOS ANGELES, CA / ACCESSWIRE / October 23, 2019 / AiFi , the technology company creating one of the world's most advanced store automation systems, is launching its Autonomous Store Platform, coined O.A.S.I.S (Open Autonomous Store Infrastructure and Services), to automate stores of all sizes, from tiny pop-up stores to large supermarkets.
+MOBILE WORLD CONGRESS, LOS ANGELES, CA / ACCESSWIRE / October 24, 2019 / AiFi, the technology company creating one of the world's most advanced store automation systems, is launching its Autonomous Store Platform, coined O.A.S.I.S (Open Autonomous Store Infrastructure and Services), to automate stores of all sizes, from tiny pop-up stores to large supermarkets.
 AiFi is essentially offering Automated Retail as a Service, making it open and accessible to everyone.
-As of today AiFi's Autonomous Store platform is already powering innovative and smart stores with pioneer international retailers Carrefour, Ahold, Valora and Zabka, among others.
+As of today AiFi's Autonomous Store platform is already powering innovative and smart stores with pioneer international retailers Carrefour, Albert Heijn, Valora and Zabka, among others.
 The new platform is being demonstrated with a live demo at Mobile World Congress LA (NVIDIA booth #1745, South Hall).

 AiFi, with its deep technical strengths and resources, has created an all-in-one technology platform which includes seamless multi-camera multi-person tracking, real-time product recognition, live inventory tracking, culminating in the realization of a delightful checkout-free experience with lightning speed.
 AiFi's platform also offers retailers shopper behavior analytics, sales and brands analytics, as well as flexible payment options.